-For most of this period, the Empire had the most formidable military in whole of Europe which was highly organised, exceptionally well-armed and divided along different units.
-The exact armour and weapons to be used by the soldiers in each Byzantine unit were well-defined in Byzantine manuals.
+For most of this period, the Empire had the most formidable military in the whole of Europe which was highly organized, exceptionally well-armed, and divided into different units.

-Like other accessories, shields were also specified for soldiers of different units with the aim of serving them best at the battlefield.
+Like other accessories, shields were also specified for soldiers of different units with the aim of serving the best on the battlefield.
 The design and development of shields in the Byzantine Empire accepted influences from a variety of sources.

-One of the most notable variations of the kite shield was an almond-shaped shield which had a slightly raised top and which was fairly popular in Byzantine Empire during the 11th century.
+One of the most notable variations of the kite shield was an almond-shaped shield that had a slightly raised top and which was fairly popular in Byzantine Empire during the 11th century.
 Although large in size, the kite shield wasn’t too heavy and could be carried by a soldier on his back when not using the shield.

 Round shields called skoutaria’s were among the most popular types of shields used by Byzantine soldiers.

-Round shields called skoutaria’s were among the most popular types of shields used by Byzantine soldiers.
-This type of shield was typically light-weight and was carried by Byzantine cavalrymen on the battlefield.
+This type of shield was typically lightweight and was carried by Byzantine cavalrymen on the battlefield.

 The shape of such shields was typically domed or in some cases, conical.
 The average diameter of the round shields was 90 cm.
 There is significant evidence that Byzantine infantrymen also used such light-weight and round-shaped shields in their battles in the Balkans.

-Most of the shields used by the Byzantine soldiers were made from comparatively light-weight materials such as wood.
+Most of the shields used by the Byzantine soldiers were made from comparatively lightweight materials such as wood.
 However, there are some historic mentions of iron shields being used by Byzantine soldiers during naval combat.